-- Your name and address.

-- Email address and telephone number.
+- Your name and address - Email address and telephone number

-- Date of birth.
+- Date of birth

-- Equal opportunities monitoring information.
+- Equal opportunities monitoring information

-- Your nationality and entitlement to work in the UK.
+- Your nationality and entitlement to work in the UK

-- National insurance number.
+- National insurance number

-- Information about your current salary and benefits.
+- Information about your current salary and benefits

-- Qualifications and skills.
+- Qualifications and skills

-- Work experience and employment history.
+- Work experience and employment history

-- Information about your criminal record.
+- Information about your criminal record

 - Disability status to enable the school to make any reasonable adjustments throughout the recruitment process.

-Any staff member engaged by us wishing to see a copy of the information about them that we hold should contact their local school business manager.
+Any applicant wishing to see a copy of the information about them that we hold should contact the school's Head of HR.